Space Pets

 Space Pets were a line of pneumatic-powered toys designed, manufactured and marketed by TOMY (Takara) for the American market in the early 1980s.

 Design

-The basic principle was to use a small air tank to capture, compress and controllably release air power and convert it into mechanical motion.
-Each Space Pet shipped with a "Tomy air pump" that was used to recharge the air tank.
-The air pump resembled a bicycle pump, although smaller.
-The flagship model was the "High Hopping Hoomdorm", which was something of a mechanical grasshopper that would hop furiously (and somewhat erratically) across the room.
-Other models included the "Stretch Legged Stoomdorm" which propelled itself in an accordion-like fashion, the "Fleet Footed Floomdorm" which sort of shuffled along on pie-shaped feet and the "Lurch Along Loomdorm" which raises up by means of scissor action, then fell forward and retracted its feet.
-There were four models in total.
-The entire Space Pets line was closely related to TOMY Air Powered Vehicle line.
+Space Pets were powered by a small air tank that captured, compressed and controllably released air power that was converted into mechanical motion.
+Each Space Pet shipped with a "Tomy air pump" that was used to recharge the air tank and resembled a small bicycle pump.

+The flagship model was the "High Hopping Hoomdorm", which resembled a mechanical grasshopper.
+Other models included the "Stretch-Legged Stoomdorm" which propelled itself in an accordion-like fashion, the "Fleet-Footed Floomdorm", and the "Lurch-Along Loomdorm".

 Variations of Space Pets were sold under other names outside of the US.
-For example, the "High Hopping Hoomdorm" was packaged and sold as the "Sky Hopper" in the United Kingdom.
-Likewise, "Lunar Legs" was an alias for the "Stretch Legged Stoomdorm".
+For example, the "High Hopping Hoomdorm" was packaged and sold as the "Sky Hopper" in the United Kingdom, while "Stretch-Legged Stoomdorm" was sold as "Lunar Legs".

-Hoomdorms, in particular, were manufactured in two places: Singapore for distribution in Australia, and Japan for the United States.
+The Hoomdorms were manufactured in Singapore for distribution in Australia, and manufactured in Japan for distribution in the United States.